-People living with HIV.
-The data evaluated corresponded to a setting with a high prevalence of HIV (slightly above 70% in the dataset).
-More than 95% of PLHIV initiated on the all-oral bedaquilinecontaining regimen were on ART.
-In view of the treatment outcomes described in the analysis, there were no grounds to believe that the regimen would perform any differently in PLHIV.
+The data evaluated corresponded to a setting with a high prevalence of HIV; of particular significance was that most People with HIV (>90%) who started the 9-month regimens were receiving ART.
+In view of the treatment outcomes described in the analysis, there were no grounds to believe that the regimen would perform any differently in People with HIV.
+It is necessary to consider significant clinical interactions that may increase bedaquiline exposure or that of other agents with potential for cardiotoxicity when these are co-administered with antiretroviral drugs.
 However, because the data evaluated did not include information on changes to the regimen as a result of management of adverse drug reactions, or complications from drug–drug interactions, the GDG reiterated that it is worth paying attention to any potential drug–drug interactions or overlapping drug toxicities that may not have been captured.
-For example, bedaquiline concentrations can be reduced by efavirenz (they should not be co-administered) or increased by boosted protease inhibitors (resulting in a need for greater vigilance in monitoring for drug-related QT effects) (53–55).
-Neuropathy, liver enzyme elevations and central nervous system (CNS) side-effects can be attributed to HIV or TB drugs or their interactions (56).
+For example, bedaquiline concentrations can be reduced by efavirenz (these drugs should not be co-administered) or increased by boosted protease inhibitors (resulting in a need for greater vigilance in monitoring for drug-related QT effects) (46–48).
+Neuropathy, liver enzyme elevations and CNS side-effects can be attributed to HIV or TB drugs or their interactions (49).